void

 Brünner Zeitung,16.12.1884

 The murderer Antonín Hrdlička was arrested four days later and put on trial in May 1885.
-The case was heard for two days and the verdict fell on 19 May 1885.
-Hrdlička was sentenced to death by hanging but on 11 July the sentence was converted to life imprisonment through an imperial decree.
+The case was heard for two days and the verdict was delivered on 19 May 1885.
+Hrdlička was sentenced to death by hanging, but on 11 July the sentence was commuted to life imprisonment by imperial decree.
 The case was widely reported in newspapers across Austria.

 Quote(s) from the novel